stevesaliman/gradle-cobertura-plugin/README.md

 - The biggest difference is that this fork of the plugin runs a Cobertura coverage report even if tests fail.
 If there are multiple test tasks, it will run the cobertura reports after the last test task that ran.
+There is one exception to this rule.
+In a multi-project build, if tests fail in one project, the tests in other projects will not run.
+This is consistent with Gradle's normal behavior when running "gradle test" on a multi-project build.

 - Per http://forums.gradle.org/gradle/topics/is_the_new_plugin_extension_approach_the_way_to_go,
 I've replaced conventions with extensions.

-- Works with Gradle 1.0 and above.
+- Works with Gradle 1.0 and above, though if you are using gradle 1.7, you should consider upgrading to a 2.x release of this plugin.

 - I've worked a lot with build lifecycle to make sure that things only happen if they need to happen, and when they need to happen.
 For example, we only